drprojects/point_geometric_features/README.md

 - optimal neighborhood size
 </details>

-The wrapper allows to compute feature in multiple fashions (on the fly subset of features _a la_ jakteritics or an array of features, multiscale features).
+The wrapper allows to compute feature in multiple fashions (on the fly subset of features _a la_ jakteristics, an array of features or multiscale features...).
 Moreover, it offers basic interfaces to compute fast K-NN or Radius search on point clouds.
 The overall code is not intended to be DRY nor generic, it aims at providing efficient as possible implementations for some limited scopes and usages.

 ## 🧱 Installation